Lime-Parallelogram/cj2022-stately-satyrs/README.md

 ## Installation
 Clone the repository using git -> `git clone https://github.com/Lime-Parallelogram/cj2022-stately-satyrs`

-Install dependencies -> `pip install -r dev-requirements.txt` and `pip install pyAudio`
+Install dependencies -> `pip install -r dev-requirements.txt`

 #### Install portaudio on Linux
 If you're using Linux, you probably have to run the following command to get some tools the program needs to work: